parafoxia/analytix/docs/index.rst

    :alt: License
    :target: https://github.com/parafoxia/analytix/blob/main/LICENSE

-analytix is a simple yet powerful API wrapper to make getting analytical information from your favourite services easier than ever.
-Note: Only the YouTube Anaytics API is supported as this time, though more will be added over time!
+A simple yet powerful API wrapper to make getting analytical information from the YouTube Analytics API easier than ever.

+This documentation is for version |version| of analytix.

 Features
 --------